h2oai/tutorials/H2O LLM Studio/get-started-with-llm-studio/get-started-with-llm-studio.md

 ## Objective

-For this tutorial, we will walk through how to get started with [H2O LLM Studio](https:https://h2o.ai/platform/ai-cloud/make/llm-studio/) using historical Linkedn posts from influencers on the platform.
+For this tutorial, we will walk through how to get started with [H2O LLM Studio](https:https://h2o.ai/platform/ai-cloud/make/llm-studio/) using historical LinkedIn posts from influencers on the platform.

 In this overview of LLM Studio, you will become familiar with the concepts and configurations in LLM Studio using a small data set and model as a motivation example.

-You will learn how to set up import data, configure the prompt column, answer column, view dataset, create an experiment and fine tune a large language model.
+You will learn how to set up import data, configure the prompt column, answer column, view the dataset, create an experiment, and fine-tune a large language model.

 ## Prerequisites